 B) Ornamental piece decorating the stair stringer or skirt board that is usually scrolled or carved and trails off (miters to) the stair riser and on to the open skirt board.

 A rounded edge.
-The exposed edge of the stair tread that is rounded is a bullnosed edge. to a part of a stair tread.
-Often the flooring piece of wood at a balcony.
+The exposed edge of the stair tread that is rounded is a bullnosed edge.

 A starting step is referred to a bull step